ON EXHIBIT NOW:

-IMMIGRANTS OF NORTHPORT/EAST NORTHPORT EXHIBIT
+IMMIGRANTS OF NORTHPORT AND EAST NORTHPORT

 The Museum houses a large and growing collection, continually enhanced by donations from local residents and organizations.
 Artifacts, textiles, ephemera, and more than 2,000 archived photographs related to our area have been preserved.
 The Photo Collection is comprised of over 4,000 images, many of which have already been digitized and cataloged.

 Click here to browse our photos and order a copy.

 We've converted one corner of our gallery into a history reference library that harkens back to the time when our building served as the Northport Public Library.

 Patrons can search our collection of over 4800 historic documents and over 3400 historic photos.